kruchkov-alexandr/yaml-encrypter-decrypter/README.md

 # But wait?
 Why not use SOPS, Ansible Vault or Hashicorp Vault?

-- available encryption/decryption of one variable without modify the whole file
+- available encryption/decryption of one variable or block without modify the whole file
   - Convenient for git history/ pull request
 - without any additional software like Python, Ansible, Ansible-vault and dependencies
 - Cross-platform: linux/windows/macos/wsl/gitbash/raspberry